tatumamckinnis/DNA/README.md

 # Project 3: DNA

-This is the directions document for Project 3 DNA in CompSci 201 at Duke University, Fall 2022.
-[This document details the workflow](hhttps://coursework.cs.duke.edu/cs-201-fall-22/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.
+This is the directions document for Project 3 DNA in CompSci 201 at Duke University, Spring 2023.
+[This document details the workflow](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.

 ## Outline
 - [Background and Introduction](#project-background-and-introduction)